flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 )
 ```

-If the receiver API hasn't been migrated yet, optionally, you could migrate your
+If the receiver API hasn't been migrated yet, you could migrate your
 code like so:

 Before: